Tshepo-Letsoalo/Tshepo-Letsoalo/README.md

 🎓 **BSc in Computer Science at University Of the People** | Cybersecurity & UX Design Certified

-I am a passionate and driven developer focused on blending foundational computer science principles (from CS50) with practical, in-demand skills in Cybersecurity and User Experience Design.
+I am a passionate and driven developer focused on blending foundational Computer Science principles (from CS50) with practical, in-demand skills in Cybersecurity and User Experience Design.
 My goal is to develop robust, secure, and user-friendly software solutions.

 ---